xjseabrum/LING5448-OOAD/Project4 (FLGS)/README-FLGS.md

 ```

 ### 3. Customer Factory
-_See the section below where we talk about the Factory Pattern_
+_See the section below where we talk about the Factory Pattern._

 ### 4. Singleton Announcer
-_See the section below where we talk about the Singleton Pattern_
+_See the section below where we talk about the Singleton Pattern._

 ### 5. Demonstrator
 For the most part, see the section below where we talk about the Command Pattern.